mhdned/FEZrs/README.md

 ✅ Designed for remote sensing and satellite imagery analysis
 ✅ Easy integration with FastAPI for web-based processing

-Here’s a more polished and professional version of your **Installation** section, suitable for documentation or a `README.md`:

----

 ## **📦 Installation**

 You can install **FEZrs** using your preferred Python package manager: